What We Believe

 Our Foundation

-We believe that the Bible, both the Old Testament and the New Testament, are God’s Word for us.
+We believe that the Bible, both the Old Testament and the New Testament, is God’s Word for us.

 We also have a rich history of creeds, confessions, catechisms, and other documents which have and continue to guide our faith.
 One of the most concise and foundational is the Apostles’ Creed.